paultag/vcs-mirror/README.md

     push    git@github.com:fluxbox/fluxbox.git (fetch)
     push    git@github.com:fluxbox/fluxbox.git (push)

+You *must* clone with `git clone --mirror`, it has some special behavior that's not really documented well.

 Edit apps to have a list of all the git repos you wish to update.

 In my case, I have a `fluxbox.git` and `fluxbox_paul.git` - which means I just